 Any student with a bachelor’s degree who has been admitted to, or is currently enrolled in, a graduate program at the University is eligible to apply for a Graduate Certificate in MEMS.
 Applicants should have at least an A- average in their graduate course work or (for entering students) in their undergraduate course work and are expected to have reading knowledge of two foreign languages.

 Applications are reviewed by the MEMS Executive Committee annually, usually in March.
 We ask that all application materials be turned in by the last day of February.

 First, apply to the MEMS program; this entails submitting the following:

 - A letter outlining your reasons for wanting to receive MEMS certification and explaining the rationale of the proposed course of study.
 The letter should also explain your background in Medieval and/or Early Modern Studies.

 - A current transcript demonstrating at least an A- average and language facility.

 - A letter of approval from the Director of Graduate Studies in your home department.

 - The MEMS Program Application Form (above), listing planned or completed coursework and specifying which edition of the proseminar you have taken or plan to attend.

-**Submit all materials to the Graduate Student Services coordinator in the History Department.**
+**Submit all materials electronically to Terre Fisher, the MEMS program coordinator, in the History Department.**

 Second, once you have received a letter of acceptance from the program, you should go to the Rackham website and complete the online Add a Degree application.
 The new online process will notify the graduate chair of your home department and the MEMS grad coordinator to approve the addition of the certificate to your transcript.